brooklynrail/brooklynrail-platform/content/events/2023/06/not-too-late-changing-the-climate-story-from-despair-to-possibility.md

 ---
 title: "Not Too Late: Changing the Climate Story from Despair to Possibility"
-deck: Featuring Rebecca Solnit, Thelma Young Lutunatabua, and Rev. Dr. Donna Schaper
+deck: Featuring Rebecca Solnit, Thelma Young Lutunatabua, and Rev. Dr. Donna Schaper, with Anselm Berrigan
 summary: Writer Rebecca Solnit and activist Thelma Young Lutunatabua join Rail Editor-at-Large Rev. Dr. Donna Schaper for a conversation.
 We conclude with a poetry reading by Anselm Berrigan.